Skip to content

 • Use [[ ... ]]: ALWAYS use the [[ ... ]] construct when performing conditional tests.

-• Avoid [ ... ] and test: Avoid using [ ... ] and the test command for conditional tests.
+• Avoid Using [ ... ] and test: DO NOT use [ ... ] and the test command for conditional tests.

 Advantages of [[ ... ]]